President’s message on U of M’s 140th anniversary

 2017 is a significant year in the University of Manitoba’s story.

-Our theme for this anniversary year is identity and it prompts us to explore important questions about who we are, both as a university and as individuals.
+Our theme for this anniversary is identity.
+It prompts us to explore our stories as a university and as individuals.

-To help us do that, we find inspiration in the words of alumnus and former chief commissioner of the Truth and Reconciliation Commission (TRC) Senator Murray Sinclair, who asked Canadians to ensure that the next generation, regardless of heritage, is able to answer four key questions:
+To help us do that, we find inspiration in the words of alumnus and former Truth and Reconciliation Commissioner Senator Murray Sinclair who asked Canadians to ensure that the next generation, regardless of heritage, is able to answer four key questions:

 Where do I come from?

 Where am I going?

 Why am I here?

 I ask you – as part of the U of M community – to reflect on Senator Sinclair’s questions; ask them of yourselves and of one another.
 Share your stories.